 Preventing Tracheitis HFFY #5317.

 You will begin self-care while in the hospital so that you are able to care for yourself before you go home.
 If other health problems prevent you from doing your own care, we will plan for this.
 This may include teaching a family member or calling a home care agency to help you.

 We will schedule your first follow-up visit for you before you go home.
-Call your doctor or nurse if:
+Call or MyChart message your doctor or nurse if:

-You have redness or skin breakdown around trach or stoma.
+You have redness or skin sores around your trach or stoma.